It used to just be three propositions: price, quality, and convenience…

-At our recent The Leveraged Advice Firm two-day Excelerator event, we covered off the four stages our program members are nailing to really own this space which includes:
+At our recent The Leveraged Advice Firm two-day Excelerator event, we covered the four stages our program members are nailing to really own this space which include:

 - Understanding what clients value, what they’re already doing well in this space and what the opportunities are

-- Designing the “Wow!” or, as Airbnb showed us, what an 11-star advice experience looks like to work backward from there.
+- Designing the “Wow!” or, as Airbnb showed us, what an 11-star advice experience looks like to work backwards from there.

 - Mapping the journey both across that first year, and all the touchpoints and emotional impacts into year two, three and well beyond.

 - How to track and shape because, as we know, no delivery model ever survives the first contact with clients.
 It has to evolve using data and human interactions.

 It gave us an opportunity to both analyse the BridgeClimb business itself and the practical experience of going up the bridge to ask: “What is it that this highly successful experience-driven business, operating in a hugely legislatively complex environment does that delivers the same amazing outcome time after time after time?”

 A clearly defined business system that frees humans to create the experience.